Momo Hirai: Endorsements

 In 2022, Momo was appointed as the brand muse of Wonjungyo, a cosmetic brand supervised by Won Jung-yo, Twice's makeup artist.
 In October 2022, she was announced as the brand ambassador of the Japanese sports brand, Onitsuka Tiger.
 In May 2023, she made an appearance as a model to promote the Japanese news app SmartNews.
 In June 2023, Momo was selected as Japanese ambassador for the Italian fashion brand Miu Miu.
+In May 2025, Momo was selected to be a brand ambassador for the perfume brand AMAFFI.

 Image and influence

 Known for her physical fitness and body movements, she was nicknamed "Dance Machine" among her fans, and is considered Twice's best dancer.